Skip to main content

 location

-Used for location-aware responses like weather, local events, or time-sensitive information.
+The location fields are used for location-aware responses like weather, local events, or time-sensitive information.

 language